exlskills/course-python-introduction/03_Functions/02_Advanced Functions/00_Advanced Functions 1/index.md

 #Create a count = 0 that we will update
 count = 0

-#Go through each letter in the string and increment the count
+#Iterate through each letter in the string
 for letter in string:

+  #update the count
   count += 1

 print(count)